TIGRLab/SCanD_project/README.md

 ### Check "IntendedFor" in fieldmap

-If your study collected fieldmaps for diffusion data and you plan to use them for distortion correction, you must ensure the ``IntendedFor`` field in your fieldmap files is correctly specified before running stage 1 [Run fMRIPREP Fit](#running-fmriprep-fit-includes-freesurfer), [Run fMRIPREP apply](#running-fmriprep-apply), and [Run QSIprep](#running-qsiprep).
+If your study collected fieldmaps for diffusion data and you plan to use them for distortion correction, you must ensure the ``IntendedFor`` field in your fieldmap files is correctly specified before running stage 1 [Run fMRIPrep fit](#running-fmriprep-fit-includes-freesurfer), [Run fMRIPrep apply](#running-fmriprep-apply), and [Run QSIPrep](#running-qsiprep).

-If IntendedFor is missing, QSIprep and fMRIPrep will still run, but it will **ignore** your fieldmap and apply ``synthetic fieldmap`` instead.
+If IntendedFor is missing, QSIPrep and fMRIPrep will still run, but they will **ignore** your fieldmap and apply a ``synthetic fieldmap`` instead.

-This guide shows
+This guide shows:
-   1. A correct example of fieldmap file with ``IntendedFor`` field
+1. A correct example of a fieldmap file with an ``IntendedFor`` field
-   2. how check all participants before running QSIprep.
+2. How to check all participants before running QSIPrep

 **1. Verify a fieldmap manually**